TheExiledCat/SimpleRest.NET/docs/guides/Getting Started.md

 ## Shared Route Logic

-The `Map` method allows you to apply shared logic to a route regardless of the HTTP method:
+The `Map` method allows you to apply shared logic to a route regardless of the HTTP method by mapping Middleware:

 ```csharp
 api.Map("/api/items/{id}", async (req, res) =>